Stock up on these safe options ASAP.

 Mineral sunscreens are typically your best bet, according to Dendy Engelman, M.D., a New York-based dermatologist.
 Most experts agree that mineral actives are better for sensitive skin types, anyways.
 Plus, the FDA announced last year that only two ingredients — zinc oxide and titanium dioxide — are considered safe and effective for sunscreen use.
 It's also important to note that there are still 12 sunscreen ingredients that require more data before the FDA can call them safe and effective.

-Since these are some pretty major claims, the Good Housekeeping Institute weighed in.
-"Some of the active ingredients in sunscreens have raised concerns, and the FDA is currently reevaluating its position on the safety and efficacy of certain chemical sunscreen actives, " says Birnur Aral, Ph.D. and Director of the Health, Beauty and Environmental Sciences Lab.
-"Until they reach a more robust conclusion in late 2019, we recommend that parents use sunscreens with mineral actives such as zinc oxide and titanium dioxide on their kids.”
+Since the FDA is currently reevaluating its position on the safety and efficacy of certain chemical sunscreen actives, "until they reach a more robust conclusion, we recommend that parents use sunscreens with mineral actives such as zinc oxide and titanium dioxide on their kids,” says Birnur Aral, Ph.D. and Director of the Good Housekeeping Institute Health, Beauty and Environmental Sciences Lab.